Analogy-LogViewer/Analogy.LogViewer/README.md

 Project [Analogy.LogViewer.Example](https://github.com/Analogy-LogViewer/Analogy.LogViewer.Example) has concrete example.

 5. Put your dll at the same folder as the application.
 You can download [latest version](https://github.com/Analogy-LogViewer/Analogy.LogViewer/releases)

+## Data Analysis and Visualizer

+The application has some analyzers and visualization.
+- Time Distribution: shows at what time of day the message was logged.
+- Frequency: shows count of how many repeated messages were logged (you can define the text to filter).
+- On/Off Distribution: Show existance of message along the time.

 <a name="contact"></a>
 ## Contact